 When to go

-The scenery is stunning year-round, but getting to and from Joseph is easier without the inclement Winter weather.
-Also many stores, services, and attractions close for the Winter (October through April.)
+The scenery is stunning year-round, but getting to and from Joseph is more manageable without the inclement Winter weather.
+Also, many stores, services, and attractions close for the Winter (October through April.)

-May through September is ideal — May and June are the greenest times of year (with the most wildflowers in bloom) while August and September are very warm and dry.
+May through September is ideal — May and June are the greenest times of year (with the most wildflowers in bloom), while August and September are hot and dry.

 Be sure to check the operating days and hours of any “must see” attractions — some operate only for weekend visitors, usually Thursday to Sunday.
 Luckily nature is open 24 hours a day, so hiking won’t be a problem.

-Chief Joseph Days is the main festival in town that is always the last full week in July.
-Rodeo and other celebrations are on schedule to take place this Summer 2021, as the festival celebrates 75 years.
+Chief Joseph Days are the main festival in town that is always the last week in July.

 Joseph, Oregon hotels — where to stay

-I think the best experience is in the middle of town, which is why I booked the Jennings Hotel, which offers affordable prices with a historic hip vibe.
-This way, you can spend full days with activities while absorbing the town vibe in the evenings and early mornings — when it doesn’t feel as touristy.
+I think the best experience is in the middle of town, so I booked the Jennings Hotel, which offers affordable prices with a historic hip vibe.
+This way, you can spend entire days with activities while absorbing the town vibe in the evenings and early mornings — when it doesn’t feel as touristy.

-The super cozy Wallowa Lake Lodge would also be a charming option — it’s located a few miles out of town by the lake.
+The super cozy Wallowa Lake Lodge would also be a soulful option — it’s located a few miles out of town by the lake.

 The interactive map below offers a few other suggestions for hotels and lodges.
-Enterprise, Oregon is nearby and also a scenic little town with some great choices too.
+Enterprise, Oregon is nearby and a scenic little town with some great choices.

 Where to eat

-There isn’t a huge selection of great eateries in the area, but the following really landed well in my belly.
-I brought a cooler with me to help facilitate picnics in beautiful locations — every small town has a mercantile that sells anything needed to create a fantastic spread.
+There isn’t a massive selection of great eateries in the area, but the following landed well in my belly.
+I brought a cooler with me to help facilitate tasty bites in beautiful natural locations — every small town has a mercantile that sells anything needed to create a fantastic spread.

 - The Dog Spot, across the street and down, is eclectic but friendly and tasty too.

-- Arrowhead Chocolates provides great confections and tasty coffee.
+- Arrowhead Chocolates provides extraordinary confections and tasty coffee.

-- Hurricane Coffee (it’s a drive-through kiosk) in Enterprise is awesome.
+- Hurricane Coffee (it’s a drive-through kiosk) in Enterprise is excellent.

 Other things to do in Joseph, Oregon

-- The Valley Bronze of Oregon offers tours ($15) most days at 11:00AM of their foundry in Joseph.
+- The Valley Bronze of Oregon offers tours ($15) of their foundry in Joseph.

 - Explore Wallowology!
 Natural History Discovery Center.
 Learn about local geology and how the Wallowa Mountains and the Wallowa Lake moraines developed.
 Located right in downtown Joseph.
 Open Thursday-Sunday, end of May through September.

-- Joseph Branch Railriders railroad adventures await — complete with unique four wheeled rail-bikes that ride along historic railroad tracks from the Joseph Depot.
+- Joseph Branch Railriders railroad adventures await — complete with unique four-wheeled rail bikes that ride along historic railroad tracks from the Joseph Depot.
 They’re electrically assisted so people of all fitness levels can enjoy the Valley Sights tour or one of two evening events gazing at the stars.
-Tours operate Thursday to Monday at a variety of times and usually range around $30/per person.
+Tours operate from Thursday to Monday at various times.

-- Wallowa Lake Marina is located on the South end of the lake in the State Park and handles the boat slip as well as just about any kind of rental for water activities, including popular paddle boards.
-There is plenty of parking but a $5 day pass must be purchased from the Oregon State Parks.
-Open daily mid-May to September 15th.
+- Wallowa Lake Marina is located on the South end of the lake in the State Park and handles the boat slip and just about any kind of rental for water activities, including popular paddle boards.
+There is plenty of parking, but a $ 5-day pass must be purchased from the Oregon State Parks.
+Open daily from mid-May to September 15th.

 - Imnaha, at the literal end-of-the-road, an hour away from Joseph on highway 350, makes for a great gateway to Hells Canyon (viewing from above.)
-It is a very small town but a really interesting place to explore.
+It is a tiny town but a fascinating place to explore.
 The Imnaha Store & Tavern is quite a fun experience.
 There is also another Hells Canyon viewpoint area along a very windy road (seasonal.)
-Hells Canyon is deeper than the Grand Canyon (when measured a certain way) and very impressive to view.
+Hells Canyon dives deeper than the Grand Canyon (in absolute vertical drop) and is very impressive to view.